Sections

 Thankfully, there are ways to find the right website translation solution for your business.
 You’ll want to define the technical needs for your website translation project, asking questions such as:

 You’ll also want to define the project’s scope, which informs decisions about your translation needs.
-Consider questions like: Should you translate your company’s website only, or will you need other content translated such as documents and omnichannel assets?
+Think about questions like this: Should you translate just your company’s website, or do you need other content too?
+This could include documents and omnichannel assets.
 Or will you need a combination of both?

-Once you’ve locked in a strategy for those important topics, it’s a good policy to gain a working vocabulary regarding the kinds of technologies that make website translation possible.
+Once you have a strategy for important topics, it’s wise to build a vocabulary about website translation technologies.
 Firstly, there are technologies that manage the translation process itself.

 These platforms, often called Computer-Assisted Translation (CAT) software, combine multilingual text editing with other features.
 They optimize the productivity and collaboration of linguists, and have editorial review tools to help ensure consistent translation quality.
 CAT software leverage special capabilities such as segment parsing and translation memory and to minimize effort and translation costs.